TNTurnerLab/Hare/README.md

   "jumping_hare.chrom_length": "File? (optional)" #Optional chromosome length file if you are not using Human build GRCh38 }
 ```
-Required arguments are highlighted in comments above.
+Required arguments are highlighted in the comments above.
 We have provided an example config to help with formatting.
 Please modify the computational requirements to fit your HPC.
-If you are running it on Google CLoud Platform, you may keep the computation settings.
+If you are running it on Google Cloud Platform, you may keep the computation settings.
 Requirements are based on [NVIDIA's own workflows found here.](https://github.com/clara-parabricks-workflows/parabricks-wdl)  If you are going to use this wdl, please tarball your reference files.
 If you are running WES data, please include your capture region in this tarball.
 Please fill in the name of your exome region
 ```
 tar -jcf reference.tar.bz2 reference.fa reference.fa.fai reference.dict
 ```
-You will also need to put the RepeatMaster files into a separte tarball.
+You will also need to put the RepeatMaster files into a separate tarball.

 Please find the [Cromwell documentation](https://cromwell.readthedocs.io/en/stable/) for a submission command that fits your specific HPC, but generally  it would be run like this: